 - Project Communication Management

-All these together form vital components when it comes to handling your projects as project managers, but the explanation of these are advanced and won’t be discussed within this article.
+All these together form vital components when handling your projects as project managers, but the explanation is advanced and won’t be discussed in this article.

 Team & Communication

 Each project requires a team to function and head towards the project objectives.
-A team would typically comprise of:
+A team would typically comprise:

 - Project Manager – This member manages the entire functioning of the team and directs it towards the project objective.

 - Project Sponsor – This member provides authoritative signatures and legalizes the expenditure on the project.
-They are keenly interested in the outcome of the project and need it to be as per the vision and objective.
-They look at it from a perspective of how it contributes to the company goal.
+They have keen interest in the project’s outcome and need it to be as per the vision and objective.
+They look at it from the perspective of how it contributes to the company goal.

-While you have many subteams and subtasks within major tasks, the adhesive that binds all of these factors and skilled hands together is communication.
+While you have many subteams and subtasks within major tasks, communication is the adhesive that binds all of these factors and skilled hands together.
 Without communication, it’s difficult to maneuver around and keep the project integrated.
-With updates taking place every single day, it’s important to get knowledge of all the happenings of the project to all stakeholders and support teams.
+With updates taking place every day, it’s important to get knowledge of all the project happenings to all stakeholders and support teams.

 Collaboration is the keyword for this project to be what it is envisioned to be.
-With information being relayed to the correct personnel at all times, the use of efficient and effective tools and systems plays a vital role.
+Using efficient and effective tools and systems plays a vital role in relaying of information to the correct personnel at all times.
 Some of the best project management tools and systems that your team can use are as follows: